 28 April 2017

-This bill re-states the government’s legal duty to run the National Health Service in England and sets out how the NHS should be managed and held to account.
-It also repeals sections of older laws related to private finance, immigration and health information, and clarifies how international law applies to health services in the UK.
-In short, the bill focuses on NHS governance, accountability, and related legal rules.
+This bill re-states the Secretary of State’s legal duty to the National Health Service (NHS) in England, sets out how the NHS should be run and held to account, and repeals certain provisions from older laws.
+It also includes rules about how international law applies to health services in the UK and makes related provisions.

 Generated 21 February 2026